-We examine whether the enhancement of interstellar gas mass occurs in interacting galaxies by comparing the interstellar gas mass (H\emissiontype{I} and H$_{2}$) with the control sample.
+We examine whether an enhancement of interstellar gas mass (H\emissiontype{I}, H$_{2}$, and total gas mass) occurs in interacting galaxies by comparing with the control sample.
 Molecular gas mass is derived using the following equation,